ec1oud/sologyr/README.md

 - [x] today's step counts as a radial bar graph, in green
 - [x] today's total step count
 - [x] yesterday's step counts in dimmer green
+- [x] NowCast, the yr.no highly-localized prediction of upcoming precipitation for the next 2 hours.
 - [x] precipitation forecast beyond the next 2 hours
+- [x] temperature forecast
+- [x] second screen (accessed via wrist flick/tap) showing longer forecast (full-width horizontal chart), and the time

 Not well tested but but perhaps working:
-- [ ] NowCast, the yr.no highly-localized prediction of upcoming precipitation for the next 2 hours.
 - [ ] learning the user's active periods of day, so as to ask the phone to fetch weather updates during that time only.
 That plus a frequency limit should keep API calls to a minimum.

 Not started yet:
 - [ ] calculate sunrise/sunset in the Pebble app, based on current location; persist current location on Pebble.
 (The problem now is that every time you leave the watch screen, it loses those times.)
-- [ ] send the rest of the forecast across to the Pebble
+- [ ] send the rest of the forecast across to the Pebble (wind? cloud level?)
-- [ ] second screen (accessed via wrist flick/tap) showing longer forecast (full-width horizontal chart), and we'll see what else
+- [ ] second screen: add more stuff
 - [ ] preferences on Android.
 The ones you see are just mockups provided by Android Studio when it created the skeleton project.
   - [ ] maximum time between weather updates
   - [ ] colors?